spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/2-write-a-generator.md

 public static CodeWriter Generate(UnityEnumDetails details);
 ```

-> Note: the methods do not _have_ to be public.
+> Note: the methods do not _have_ to be called `Generate` nor be public.
 Their accessibility should depend on where you are calling them from.

 ### Returning raw text

-If you are preparing your own `text` to return and do not intend to take advantage of the `CodeWriter` API, you can either:
+If you are preparing your own `string` to return and do not intend to take advantage of the `CodeWriter` API, you can either:

-* Use `CodeWriter.Raw(text)` to define a verbatim `CodeWriter`.
+* Use `CodeWriter.Raw(string text)` to define a verbatim `CodeWriter`.
-* Directly return `text` from the `Generate` method.
+* Directly return `string` from the `Generate` method.

 To take advantage of the `AddGenerators` method on the `CodegenJob`, your function must match one of the following signatures: